kurtosis-tech/kurtosis/docs/docs/cli-reference/run.md

        # your code
    ```
 1. The `--production` flag can be used to make sure services restart in case of failure (default behavior is not restart)

+1. The `--no-connect` flag can be used to disable user services port forwarding (default behavior is to forward the ports)

 1. The `--experimental` flag can be used to enable experimental or incubating features.
 Please reach out to Kurtosis team if you wish to try any of those.